MeshachAQ/FP20-Financial-Statements-Reporting-And-Analysis-May-2025/README.md

 ## Overview Of Accounts Details Page
 This dashboard page provides a comprehensive overview of the company's account structure, visualizing the distribution and categorization of accounts by revenue/expense type and hierarchical levels.
-This is to help the company understand the composition of our Accounts chart, and to identify focus areas of the company's financial architeture, and to spot potential gaps or imbalances in account categorization.
+This is to help the company understand the composition of our Accounts chart, and to identify focus areas of the company's financial architecture, and to spot potential gaps or imbalances in account categorization.
 ![image](https://github.com/user-attachments/assets/2688cc1a-aad5-4fa1-abd5-a9c39882e293)

-Okay, the first chart I want to talk about is about Account Count(Number of Accounts by level 01 and revenue/expenses type) The key takeways from this chart shows:
+Okay, the first chart I want to talk about is about Account Count(Number of Accounts by level 01 and revenue/expenses type) The key takeaways from this chart shows:
 1. Operating Expenses accounts overwhelmingly dominates with 26 accounts, all classified as expenses.
 2. Revenue accounts are only present in Income and Other Income Categories, each with just 2 accounts, highlighting a strong skew towards expense accounts.